-During a woman’s monthly cycle, an egg leaves the ovary and the shell that contained the egg remains, called the corpus luteum.
+During a woman’s monthly cycle, an egg leaves the ovary, but the shell that contained the egg remains, called the corpus luteum.
 This is responsible for releasing the hormones estrogen and progesterone.
-It’s the progesterone that we’re interested in here, as it signals that the lining of the uterus to prepare itself to receive a fertilized egg.
+It’s the progesterone that we’re interested in here, as it signals the lining of the uterus to prepare itself to receive a fertilized egg.

-If the egg does not implant, the progesterone levels drop again and the uterine lining comes away, resulting in your monthly bleed roughly two weeks after ovulation.
+If the egg does not implant, the progesterone levels drop again, and the uterine lining comes away, resulting in your monthly period.
+This takes place about two weeks after ovulation.

-If implantation happens, then the uterus needs to signal the corpus luteum to continue producing progesterone to maintain the uterine lining (source).
-This is done by the newly forming placenta releasing a hormone called “human chorionic gonadotropin” or hCG.
+If implantation happens, the uterus needs to signal the corpus luteum to continue producing progesterone to maintain the uterine lining.
+This is done by the newly forming placenta releasing a hormone called “human chorionic gonadotropin,” or HCG.

-All women have small traces of hCG in their bodies at all times, but after implantation, these levels rise and it is this hormone that is tested to indicate a pregnancy.
+All women have small traces of HCG in their bodies at all times, but after implantation, these levels rise.
+HCG is the hormone that is tested to indicate a pregnancy.

-The amount of hCG normally found in the body won’t be enough to give a positive test.
-However, during the first eight weeks of pregnancy, hCG levels double every couple of days (source).
+The amount of HCG typically found in the body won’t be enough to give a positive test.
+However, during the first eight weeks of pregnancy, HCG levels double every couple of days (3).

 So while the waiting game might not be an easy one, just a few days can make a difference between a positive and negative test.